NFT65000/NFT-Art-Gen-BE/README.md

-JOb title: Looking for a senior back-end developer who is experienced in blockchain
+Job title: Looking for a senior back-end developer who is experienced in blockchain

 Already completed the beta version of NFT art generator's backend part.